Best Garage Door Software for 2026 (Install, Service, and Repair Shops)

 What It Does Well for Garage Door

 FieldEdge’s main differentiator is its QuickBooks integration, which is genuinely tighter than the competition.
 It syncs in real time, meaning your office manager and bookkeeper are always looking at the same numbers.
-For shops where the owner is also the bookkeeper, this reduces reconciliation time significantly.

-The service agreement module is strong — you can attach recurring maintenance plans to specific equipment records, which for commercial garage door accounts means you can track which doors are under contract and when they’re due for service.
-This is the closest any mid-market platform gets to the “door-level” tracking that serious garage door shops need.
+The service agreement module is strong.
+You can attach recurring maintenance plans to specific equipment records.
+For commercial garage door accounts, you can track which doors are under contract and when they’re due for service.

 What’s Missing